jmigual/APATeoria/Network Security/lesson.md

 4. Retrieving the key

 Now they are using a block cypher which is more secure.
 They used AES which is more secure and they use a temporary key.

+## GSM

+### Types

+- Be in the middle and downgrade the cypher used for encryption
+- Passive listening and decrypt the data when required
+- Just passive listening and you can ask for a user's location

+# Network Layer

+Provides a point-to-point connection between two networks

+We use Internet Protocol for this

+## Enterprise topologies

+You need to create a list of importance of difference users.
+Usually the admins have the highest priority but they usually have a low-priority account.
+The high priority is only used in certain cases and it is good if two admins work together when using the high priority